Go From Confused To Camera-Confident

 a one-time payment of

-Within the first three weeks, you will have received the first three modules and had plenty of time to practice and ask questions.
-You'll know how to shoot in both Program Mode and Aperture Mode, plus you'll know how to use Exposure Compensation to modify the exposure.
+After you've completed the first three modules, you'll know how to shoot in both Program Mode and Aperture Mode, plus you'll know how to use Exposure Compensation to modify the exposure.
 Best of all, you'll know how to choose one focus point and move it around, plus much more.

-If you don't feel newly confident and excited about using your camera and ready to learn more, simply reach out within the first 21 days of the workshop and I'll refund your investment.
+If you don't feel newly confident and excited about using your camera and ready to learn more, simply reach out after completing the first three modules of the workshop and I'll refund your investment.

 Don’t wait!
 Look at what past students have to say about the Camera Mechanics Workshop